-ZIOPHARM Oncology, Inc. is a biopharmaceutical company that seeks to acquire, develop and commercialize, on its own or with commercial partners, a diverse portfolio of cancer therapies that can address unmet medical needs through synthetic immuno-oncology.
-Pursuant to an exclusive channel collaboration agreement (or "ECC") with Intrexon Corporation, or Intrexon, we obtained rights to Intrexon's synthetic immuno-oncology platform for use in the field of oncology, which included a clinical stage product candidate, Ad-RTS-IL-12 used with the oral activator veledimex.
-The synthetic immuno-oncology platform is an industrialized engineering approach for molecular and cell biology and gene control.
+ZIOPHARM Oncology, Inc. is a biopharmaceutical company that seeks to acquire, develop and commercialize, on its own or with partners, a diverse portfolio of cancer therapies that can address unmet medical needs through synthetic immuno-oncology.
+Pursuant to an exclusive channel collaboration agreement (or "ECC") with Intrexon Corporation, or Intrexon, we obtained certain exclusive rights to Intrexon's synthetic immuno-oncology platform for use in the field of oncology, which included a clinical stage product candidate, Ad-RTS-IL-12 used with the oral activator veledimex.
+The synthetic immunooncology platform is an industrialized engineering approach for molecular and cell biology and gene control.
 It employs an inducible gene-delivery system that enables controlled in vivo expression of genes that produce therapeutic proteins to treat cancer.
 Ad-RTS-IL-12 + veledimex uses this gene delivery system to produce Interleukin-12, or IL-12, a potent, naturally occurring anti-cancer protein.
-We have completed two Phase 2 studies evaluating Ad-RTS-IL-12 + veledimex, the first for the treatment of metastatic melanoma, and the second for the treatment of metastatic breast cancer; data from these Phase 2 studies was presented in December 2014.
-We are continuing to pursue intratumoral injection of Ad-RTS-IL-12 + veledimex in breast cancer and brain cancer.